 The rest of dinner is savored quietly.
-Fat crisp fries, Ellen made a mix of ketchup and Kewpie mayo to dip them in, Tobasco and Tobasco Habanero to sprinkle in.
+Fat crisp fries, Ellen made a mix of ketchup and Kewpie mayo, Tobasco and Tobasco Habanero to sprinkle in.
 Then country green beans with fall apart ham pieces, onion, potato and a healthy tablespoon of Steen’s cane sugar.

 Sarah, “Ellen, incredible, what a piggy I am,” she drags a hunk of buttered Leidenheimer’s through her pool of marchand de vin, bites, “there is a God and her name is Ellen.”

 Gerard laughs, “It really is remarkable, I say that every time I come over, must sound like a recording, but I truly mean it.”